 Coming down to the list, it’s the first product of Victor and a five-star racquet for a reason.
-If you are looking for a classic, bold, and ideal racket for doubles, Victor Bravesword 12 is the perfect choice for you.
+If you are looking for a classic, bold, and perfect for doubles, Victor Bravesword 12 is the perfect choice for you.
 Athletes love to cut and maneuver through the wind because of the reduced air resistance by 10%.

-9. Victor Jetspeed s 12
+9. Jetspeed s 12

-Engineered with the new advanced twin eproxy resin system, Jetspeed 12 is one of the fastest and heavy hitters in the industry.
+Engineered with the new advanced twin epoxy resin system, Jetspeed 12 is one of the fastest and heavy hitters in the industry.
 It comes with a resilient shaft and stiff frame that makes net shots easy to control.
-The balanced head in isometric shape brings huge force during placement.
+The balanced head in an isometric shape brings huge force during placement.
 If you are a fast player and want quicker sweeping movement, Victor Jetspeed 12 is made for you.